I spent the day of the royal wedding with the only gay men whom I knew would not be watching the wedding.

 If I would stop talking and writing about being a mistress, I could go back to having the perks of secrecy and stop having these anxiety attacks… It’s so difficult to say no to that.

 How important is it for me to get this message out there?

 I don’t think there is a single area where I have a bigger contribution to make than here.
 Stopping now would feel like Marie Curie butting out of research before she discovered radioactivity.

 I just Googled her.

 What I didn’t know was that she too was a mistress when she was in her forties.
 Her husband had died and she had a lover who was a scientist too.
 He was married.
 At the time it wasn’t out of the ordinary for successful men to have a mistress, but she needed to stay in the background.
 The fact that she was famous and foreign, made her not eligible to be measured according to loose French standards.
 When the news broke she was scandalized and even had to go into hiding.

 So although my work is far less important than Marie Curie’s, I do know this is it.

 To stop writing would be a short term relief.

 But I feel so strongly, that this is The Message.
 That some people, women, men, need this.
 To be a secret lover.

 I don’t want to get too much on the field of people who have two partners: one legit, and one secret.
 Because I think that’s not my story to tell.
 But yes, they too are not heard.
 They probably don’t even understand themselves.
-They think they’re fuckups.
+They might even think they fucked it up.